pouya-abbassi/PouyaCode/content/executable-size-of-different-compilers.md

 This article is not original.
 I saw the something similar written by Artem on dev.to website, but his post is somehow removed and it's now a 404 page and I couldn't contact him to ask for the fix.
 (You can still see his work on [Wayback Machine](https://web.archive.org/web/20210508020101/https://dev.to/aakatev/executable-size-rust-go-c-and-c-1bna))

+## Objectives
+The main goal of this article is to compare of some **Native Code Compilers** that each are designed with different mindset and different goal; **Byte Code Compilers**, because of their nature, are not included in this test.

 I made this content because I think we need some reference for future articles on my website; Bear in mind that this is *not* an actual competition.
 I'm not using optimization flags (like `-Os` for gcc and clang) when not needed, and also I'm not going to `strip` the output of these compilers.

 This is just a showcase on how much stuff are automatically packed inside our executable program.

-My original plan was to write more complex codes, but maybe for now we can just compare simple codes that only do one simple thing.
-I might add more projects for each language in the future.
+My original plan was to write more complex codes, but I chose `Hello, World!` program, because at its core, it's just a few simple CPU Instructions to create a simple `OS Call` and hand over few bytes of data to OS.
+So nothing fancy!

+This way, all we measure is "how much data, a compiler puts inside the executable output without being asked".

-Every programmer starts their carrier with the good old `hello world` program.
+Also every programmer starts their carrier with the good old `hello world` program!

+All source codes, plus a `makefile` is available on [my github account](https://github.com/pouya-abbassi/executable-size).

 So let's dig in!

-All source codes, plus a `makefile` is available on [my github account](https://github.com/pouya-abbassi/executable-size).

 ### System configuration